The odd Hummer principle: About the Hummer principle

 There is something important to consider about the red/black separation principle and the Hummer principle: they are both applied to an even number of elements.
 It is natural to wonder about these two results for an odd number of elements.

-In terms of magic, there is no game where something is done with an odd number of elements in a way that uses something analogous to Theorem \ref{theorem:hummer-principle}; in terms of mathematics, the situation is not encouraging either, since the few that exists about it always refers to the fact that the principle does not work for an odd number of cards.
+In terms of magic, there is no trick where something is done with an odd number of elements in a way that uses something analogous to Theorem \ref{theorem:hummer-principle}; in terms of mathematics, the situation is not encouraging either, since the few that consider this case always refers to the fact that the principle does not work for an odd number of cards.
 Therefore, looking at the principle from a not-yet-fully-explored perspective helps to extend these notions of the principles.